nathandaven/bynathandaven/_CONTENT_/video/atlantas-parking-housing-crisis.md

 ![](/assets/video/atlantas-parking-housing-crisis/2F89faf613-8684-4b9c-960f-cc010adc4126_1920x1080.jpg)

-On average, including an above ground parking structure increases rental rents by ~$200 in Atlanta, pretty close to the national average of ~$225.[10](https://nathandaven.substack.com/p/atlantas-parking-housing-crisis#footnote-10-139320180) Now that's a lot of money!
+On average, including an above ground parking structure increases rental rents by ~$200 in Atlanta, pretty close to the national average of ~$225.
+Now that's a lot of money!
 That’s $2,400 a year burden on the renter, not including whatever carport fees you usually have to pay as well.

 ![](/assets/video/atlantas-parking-housing-crisis/2F646bb1b5-3c48-46b8-a226-7b184ac5074a_1920x1080.jpg)

 But across the board, Atlanta is one of the cheaper cities to build parking in.
-Looking at 2022’s parking construction rates, we see that Atlanta sits at $25,473 per stall.[11](https://nathandaven.substack.com/p/atlantas-parking-housing-crisis#footnote-11-139320180) It's so easy for developers to choose parking over units - it's a relative bargain versus other cities
+Looking at 2022’s parking construction rates, we see that Atlanta sits at $25,473 per stall.
+It's so easy for developers to choose parking over units - it's a relative bargain versus other cities

 ![](/assets/video/atlantas-parking-housing-crisis/2F5edfe665-2225-4fab-bc8a-f0e39dc5d8ce_1920x1080.jpg)